-- 1. Inhalers shown in this document are for illustrative purposes only.
-Please see prior page regarding inhaler selection - 2.
-Some medicines in this document are only licenced in people aged 18 years and above - 3.
-Please scan the QR code for advice regarding asthma control
+1. Inhalers shown in this document are for illustrative purposes only.
+Please see prior page regarding inhaler selection

+- 2. Some medicines in this document are only licenced in people aged 18 years and above - 3.
+Please see link for advice regarding asthma control [or use QR code]